Annual Maintenance

 It is essential to adhere to the manufacturer's recommendations for maintaining your heater to maximize its lifespan.
 Regular maintenance ensures you receive hot water and heat when you need it most.

-FAQs
+FAQs (Aqua-Hot)

 What is the difference between Antifreeze and Boiler Antifreeze?

-These two very different.
+These two are very different.
 Boiler anti-freeze is intended for use in boiler systems and has a different chemical composition than antifreeze intended for RVs, automobiles and trucks.

 Aqua-Hot offers Century Boiler Antifreeze in both green and pink, in 1 gallon and 32 oz options.